When asked to write something about setting, for an essay or an exam, what exactly are we being asked to describe?

 Unless you subscribe to an olde worlde religion where you believe spirits exist in the river, in the mountains, in the trees, you probably agree that a physical setting doesn’t want anything — it just is.

 However, there are certain aspects of setting — such as weather events — which can take on the persona of a monstrous character.
 A tornado behaves like a horror villain in its ‘single-minded’ wish to follow its course, caring not for the havoc its wreaks upon those in its path.

-How does a setting have a psychological weakness?
+How does a setting have a psychological shortcoming?

-The only way a setting can have a psychological weakness is if we’re talking about the collective weakness of the people who are there — its visitors or inhabitants.
+The only way a setting can have a psychological shortcoming is if we’re talking about the collective shortcoming of the people who are there — its visitors or inhabitants.
 For instance, the insularity of a community who is forced to accommodate strangers, or the lack of community of a big city which is later forced to band together to fight a common evil.